Weaving Dreams: Exploring a Career in Textile Designing

 Career in Textile Designing In this episode, Ms. Nidhi Mishra speaks about textile design.
 Have you ever looked around at the various colorful fabrics in clothing stores?
 Have you ever wondered who decides whether cloth will be made of cotton or wool or how some fabric feels soft?
 Did you say, fashion designer?
 No, they are textile designers.
 Yes, you guessed it right that is the topic of today’s episode.
 Welcome to career growth.

 Textiles are anything that is made up of fibers or fabrics.
 Textile designing is the process of planning & producing a fabric’s appearance and structure.
 It is the creation of designs or patterns that appear on knitted and printed fabrics keeping in mind the type of fabric and its use.

-It includes a textile structure which is deciding what kind of fibers a textile should be made of or what kind of threads to weave together for a specific look & feel or create pattern.
-They also specify the dyeing method, the use of dyes to color fibers or fabric surface to get the desired effect.
+It includes a textile structure which is deciding what kind of fibers a textile should be made of or what kind of threads to weave together for a specific look & feel or create a pattern.
+They also specify the dyeing method, the use of dyes to color fibers or fabric surfaces to get the desired effect.

 Fabrics are used in the apparel industry to manufacture clothes and accessories, for domestic purposes like table clothes, bedspreads, curtains, towels, cushion covers, and for home decor.
 Hence prints play an important role in selecting a fabric.
 This is where a textile designer comes into the scene.